Burramatta NAIDOC

 The Crescent, Parramatta Park

-Join us for a free outdoor event in Parramatta Park with an incredible concert line up.
+Join us for a free outdoor festival in Parramatta Park with an incredible concert line up.
 This is a wonderful opportunity to celebrate the traditions and contemporary culture of Parramatta’s local Aboriginal and Torres Strait Islander community.

 • Explore the colourful market stalls selling art, fashion, jewellery and more.